-In this last article of 2019, I would like to make list of my favorite vineyard visit, wines and dinners of the year and also make a small summary of what happened in Wines of Nesli this year.
+This is my last article of 2019.
+I’d like to make a list of my favorites of the year: vineyard visits, wines and dinners of the year.
+Finally, I’ll share a small summary of what happened in Wines of Nesli this year.

 Favorite vineyard visit of the year